-Is the victim from a Gyp □ Yes □ No background? 't know Disability - please desc ribe Don't know Section D: About the ag gressor(s) Details, with Year or age (Name/s of aggressor/s r ender/gender ide ntity; other relevant characteristics If adult - Age Group: 25-34 35-44 45-55 Over 55 Role / reason fo or presence at s school If aggressor/s is/are unl known, can you I describe them? ?
-(Consider height, ethnicity, build and clothing).

-Section E: What now?

-Actions taken with the aggressor Actions taken with the victim Action taken by school Apology to victim Comfort/reassurance Staff/governor training Awareness raising Mentor/peer support Class/peer group work Restorative Practise Counselling Assembly subject Disciplinary action Referral to specialist Support/agency Curriculum review Notified parent/carer Notified parent/carer Diversity and Equality Campaign (e.g.posters) Exclusion Medical treatment Campaign (e.g.posters) Letter to parents/carers (Raising awareness) Notified police Set review date to ☐ Initiative with Learning (if criminal activity involved) discuss update Community/LA Other - please specify Other - please specify ☐ Other - please specify
+☐ Any other mixed background ☐Eastern European ☐ Black African Is the victim from a Gypsy or Tra veller background? ] Don't know Disability - please describe DOLLEKTION ☐ Don't know Section D: About the aggressor(s 3) Details, with Year or age group/s (Name/s of aggressor/s not needed er identity; other relevant characteristics · If adult - Age Group: ☐ 16-24 ☐ 25-34 4 35-44 45-5 5 Role / reason for present e at school If aggressor/s is/are unknown, ca n you describe them?
+(Consider h eight, ethnicity, build and clothing). , 3, 3, Section E: What now?
+Actions taken with the aggressor Actions taken with the victim Action taken by school ☐ Apology to victim ☐ Comfort/reassurance ☐Staff/governor training ☐ Awareness raising ☐ Mentor/peer support ☐ Class/peer group work ☐ Restorative Practise ☐ Counselling ☐ Assembly subject ☐ Disciplinary action ☐ Referral to specialist Support/agency ☐ Curriculum review ☐ Notified parent/carer ☐ Notified parent/carer Diversity and Equality ☐ Exclusion ☐ Medical treatment Campaign (e.g.posters) Letter to parents/carers (Raising awareness) ☐ Notified police (if criminal activity involved) ☐ set review date to discuss update ☐ Initiative with Learning Community/LA c.m activity involved) alocado apaato Other - please specify ☐ Other - please specify ☐ Other - please specify

+Appendix E

+Form Completed by:

+Role: Date

-Section F: Details of person reporting (victim, witness or third party) Form Completed by: ] Role: Date ] Date this incident was reported to the authority: ]
+Date this incident was repo orted to the authority:

 Police involvement:

-Does the person reporting / victim/parents or carers / school want the Police to investigate?
+Does the person reporting / victim/parents or ca rers / school want the Police to investigate?

-🗌 No

-Yes
+Yes ☐ No

-The police will want to collect evidence i.e. photograph any injuries the victim has; look for fingerprints left by the offender or swab any areas where the suspect has touched.
-If you have any evidence, which may be of use to the police then please ring them and tell them immediately.
-Shropshire Police 24 hour telephone number is: 101.
+t has touched.
+If you ha aph any injuries the victim has; look for fingerprints left by the offender or swab eve any evidence, which may be of use to the police then please ring them and elephone number is: 101.

 Authorisation:

 Certain agencies can share de-personalised information without your consent.
 Do you agree to the information being passed to all the agencies involved in the local agency partnership?
 (The local agency partnership includes West Mercia Police, Citizens Advice Shropshire and Victim Support Shropshire), This is requested to help in assessing and countering the levels of hate crime in Shropshire.

-Incident details only Yes □ No
+Incident details only ☐ Yes □No

-Personal details 🗌 Yes □ No
+Personal details ☐ Yes □ No

 Signature Date